vkaa/StoreApp/README.md

 looking for a solution that reacts appropriately to requests, produces the correct data in responses, is resilient and performs well.
 Provide documentation in the code for any special considerations or concerns regarding your solution.

-## Task Requirements
+## Task Requirements with Status
 1. Create a category page that displays:
-    * The name of the category,
+    * DONE - The name of the category,
-    * A list of the items in the category (show their name) with each item being a link to the product details page.
+    * DONE - A list of the items in the category (show their name) with each item being a link to the product details page.
 2. Create a product details page that displays:
-    * The product name,
+    * DONE - The product name,
-    * The product's price,
+    * WIP - The product's price,
-    * Any attributes that are defined in the product info.
+    * NOT STARTED - Any attributes that are defined in the product info.
 (Format as you like, we don’t care, we’re backend developers.)
-3. Include appropriate unit tests.
+3. SOME TESTS - Include appropriate unit tests.